 The interplay between the Travel Order and the FFCRA generates the following inevitable result: an employee who engages in interstate travel (absent an applicable exemption) will be automatically entitled to two weeks of paid leave under the FFCRA upon return to the state—so long as the employee has not yet exhausted permissible leave under the FFCRA and meets the eligibility criteria.

 For this reason, employers should consider taking the following steps: (1) limit or prohibit unnecessary interstate business travel; and (2) revisit vacation and PTO policies, along with any approved summer vacation requests, to better assess the consequences of an employee’s vacation or travel plans.
-Indeed, an employee’s one-week vacation to North Carolina, for example, may result in the employee being absent from work for at least three weeks (when factoring in the two weeks of paid FFCRA leave the employee will be eligible for upon return).
+Employers are strongly urged to consider reviewing and updating these policies, if necessary, at this juncture.
+Indeed, an employee’s one-week vacation to North Carolina, for example, may result in the employee being absent from work for at least three weeks with pay (when factoring in the two weeks of paid FFCRA leave the employee may be eligible for upon return).

 Depending on the employee’s role, it may be that the employee can work remotely upon return from travel, or that alternative arrangements can be made to minimize the impact on business operations.
 In certain circumstances, however, that may not be possible.
 To that end, employers should assess vacation requests (even if already approved) and decide whether to inform employees that requests are now pending approval because of the Travel Order and the potential impact interstate travel can have on business operations.
 Employers can then gather information on the employee’s travel destination to assess whether: (a) the employee will be subject to a mandated quarantine (or potential quarantine) upon return; and (b) the employer can absorb the cost of leave, while also absorbing the impact the employee’s absence will have on business operations.

-To minimize the impact that the Travel Order can have on an employer’s business operations, employers should review this with care to assess the potential consequences of interstate travel.
+To minimize the impact that the Travel Order can have on an employer’s business operations, employers should review this with care and assess the potential consequences of interstate travel.

 As noted above, the practical implications of the Travel Order may be significant for employers.
 Employers with specific questions relating to the Travel Order, policy or leave entitlements are encouraged to speak with an employment attorney.